Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Observations and Measurements

+For objects without \Lya{} detections, we directly integrate the 1D error spectrum between $\Delta v = -1000$ and $+1000$\,km\,s$^{-1}$ relative to the systemic redshift, where the window is chosen to ensure that we capture the entire \Lya{} line profile expected at $z \gtrsim 6$ \citep[e.g.][]{Saxena2024_lya, Tang2024_z5_lya, Lin2024}.
+We then combine the integrated error spectrum with the stacked continuum measurement to place $3\sigma$ upper limits on the fluxes and EWs.

-To measure the fluxes of \ion{[O}{iii]} and \ion{H}{$\beta$}, we fit and integrate Gaussian functions for each line for 1000 realizations of the spectrum, with line centers set by the systemic spectroscopic redshift of the object under consideration.
+To measure the fluxes of \ion{H}{$\beta$} and both components of the \ion{[O}{iii]}$\lambda\lambda$4959,5007 doublet, we fit and integrate Gaussian functions for each line for 1000 realizations of the spectrum, with line centers set by the systemic spectroscopic redshift of the object under consideration.
 We note that while two of the objects in our sample (EGSY8p7 and 70289) have $\text{S/N} \gtrsim 3.5$ detections of their rest-optical continuum in our G395M spectra after stacking the wavelength pixels in the vicinity of \ion{[O}{iii]} and \ion{H}{$\beta$}, the remaining two objects are not detected.
-Thus, we measure EWs by using SED models of the NIRCam photometry of a given object to infer the underlying continuum, following the same procedure as we used for \Lya{} described above.
-We use the results of these SED model-based continuum measurements of all four objects, verifying that the measured EWs are consistent within errors with the results of the direct continuum measurements for EGSY8p7 and 70289.
+Thus, rather than using continuum fluxes measured directly from the spectra to measure EWs, we rescale the G395M spectrum of each object to match the normalization of the object's NIRCam photometry, then combine the rescaled spectra with continuum measurements inferred from SED models of the photometry.
+In detail, we renormalize the spectra by calculating synthetic photometry from the G395M spectra in relevant NIRCam filters (F356W, F410M, F444W), taking the ratios in each filter of the observed NIRCam fluxes and the synthetic fluxes derived from the spectra, then rescaling the entire G395M spectrum by the average of the ratios.